 Sales and marketing expenses consist primarily of personnel-related costs, advertising and public relations costs and consulting services.
-We expect our sales and marketing expenses to increase for the foreseeable future as we prepare for the commercial launch of AspyreRx.
+We expect our sales and marketing expenses to increase for the foreseeable future as we support the commercialization of AspyreRx.
 Our sales and marketing efforts are expected to focus on targeting payers, patients and health care providers through general awareness and branded promotional activities.
 We initially plan to focus primarily on innovative healthcare systems and Integrated Delivery Networks to reach a sizable number of primary care physicians and endocrinologists with a modestly sized sales team.